Choosing life didn’t even feel like an option when I was depressed…

 Until my belief changed.

-I suddenly believed I couldn’t do it anymore.
+I suddenly, I couldn’t do it anymore.
 I did blame a part of it on my diagnosis of narcolepsy.
-I just didn’t have the energy to get up and do everything that I was supposed to do each day.
+There wasn’t enough energy to do everything that I was supposed to do each day.
 I dutifully swallowed the stimulants the doctor prescribed, and then I waded through the fog with a buzzed feeling, my head overcharged with energy that my body was too tired to make use of.

 I felt like I was all alone.

 No one understood the war I had with my body just to simply wake up enough to think clearly.
-Climbing
+Narcolepsy is a neurological disorder that disrupts the sleep-wake cycle.
+That means even though I spent enough hours “sleeping,” it wasn’t quality sleep so my body and mind still felt exhausted when I woke up.

-I tried renewing my zest for life by going on a mission trip to Mexico with my church.
-I prayed like never before, hoping that something would light a fire inside me and inspire me to keep living.
+I went on a mission trip to Mexico with my trip thinking it might renew my zest for life.
+Praying became a compulsive habit I used trying to dispell the depressive thoughts like demons.
+I begged God for something that would light a fire inside me and inspire me to keep living.
 When nothing worked, I became reckless and played with danger, not caring about the consequences of any of my actions.
 Many of those experiences only made my life harder.
+Some of them had repercussions that haunt me to this day.

 I made the decision that I was choosing life.

-Somehow, before I finished the online high school coursework that would qualify me to move on to college, I decided I was going to live.
+Somehow, before my high school graduation, I decided I was going to live.
 I decided to do it for myself and to stop caring what anyone else thought about how I did it.
-I chose life because it made me feel more empowered than choosing death.
+No friend or family member said, “the right thing” that made me see the light.
+Nothing anyone else did had an impact at that point.
+I knew that I couldn’t keep hanging on by a thread.
+So I chose life because it made me feel more empowered than choosing death.
 I forced myself to make the choice because living in limbo was torture.

 Depression doesn’t have to be forever